 - 21 CFR 820 – This regulation ensures medical devices are safe and that appropriate quality processes are used throughout development.
 Relevant for the U.S. market, compliance is essential.

-- MDR – To meet the requirements of the EU Medical Device Regulation, medical device manufacturers will need to have a comprehensive risk-based QMS in place.
+- MDR – To meet the requirements of the EU Medical Device Regulation, medical device manufacturers need to have a comprehensive risk-based QMS in place.

-4. Outdated processes and ensuring successful collaboration
+Outdated processes and collaboration difficulties

 How can Ideagen support the medical device industry?

-Now that you understand some of the main challenges for medical device manufacturers, find out more about how companies use our software solutions to reduce document review cycles by 65% and save costs of 35% on average, as well as meet regulatory requirements and collaborate successfully.
+Find out more about how companies use our software solutions to reduce document review cycles by 65% and save costs of 35% on average, as well as meet regulatory requirements and collaborate successfully.

 Designed to assist with writing complex medical device reports and regulatory documents, our solution enables companies like yours to seamlessly work with colleagues on shared documents.Find out more